markortiz905/camel-demo/readme.md

 - running the current design is not production friendly
 - We cant scale the design because doing so will cause IO Errors
 - even if we can, IO is always slow specially if you are not using ssd
-- depending on the volume of data then running the integration for the first time against an already populated source folder might exlode specially if you attempt to read them simultainously
+- depending on the volume of data then running the integration for the first time(or if you run the integration using external scheduler) against an already populated source folder might exlode specially if you attempt to read them simultainously

 ## Support
 If theres any need, reach out to ortizmark905@gmail.com or create an issue to this repo.